 Note that your campus may issue additional travel-related restrictions or suspensions during this time.
 Where campus-specific guidance is more restrictive than CU System procedures below, you are responsible for following campus guidance.

-New Travel Restrictions from CDC and from Mexico
+Travel Restrictions from CDC

 International Travelers Arriving Into the United States